rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 I went out by night by the Valley Gate to the Dragon Spring and to the Dung Gate, and I inspected the walls of Jerusalem that were broken down and its gates that had been destroyed by fire. ^0213

-Then I went on to the Fountain Gate and to the King’s Pool, but there was no room for the animal that was under me to pass. ^0214
+Then I went on to the Fountain Gate and to the King's Pool, but there was no room for the animal that was under me to pass. ^0214

 Then I went up in the night by the valley and inspected the wall, and I turned back and entered by the Valley Gate, and so returned. ^0215